RafaelVVolkmer/RafaelVVolkmer/README.md

 - I stay curious and focus on things I want to learn, getting better at technologies I already know.

+- I am always willing to help others who are less experienced and to learn from those who know more than me.

 ###
 # Technologies — テクノロジー
 ###